 Why did you move back?

 After a whirlwind 18 months in Berlin, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
 There wasn’t a moment that I didn’t miss Berlin and I knew I wouldn’t be happy until I returned.
 Two years later in November 2014, it finally happened.
 Six years later, I’m still here and have no plans to leave anytime soon.

 Why don’t you work as a blogger full-time?

-While I spend a lot of my free time working on the blog, I love my day job way more and it also pays the bills.
+While I spend a lot of my free time working on the blog, I love my day job way more and it also, more importantly, pays the bills.
 For me, this blog is a place where I can share my personal experiences and provide helpful content that inspires others to travel.
 As if my day job and this blog weren’t enough, I also have a launched a new site, The Berlin Life where I help others move to Berlin, find work, and get settled in.